 CGG acted as advisor to the DGH on the promotion of the 11th Gabon Deep Water Licensing Round covering some of the country's key deep water acreage, and is helping to promote the current 12th Licensing Round.
-In response to the exploration challenges CGG worked directly with the Ministry to acquire over 25,000 km² of new 3D BroadSeis™ multi-client seismic data, which is available now, to enable evaluation of this prospective area.
+In response to the exploration challenges CGG worked directly with the Ministry to acquire over 25,000 km² of new 3D BroadSeis™ multi-client seismic data, which is available now, to enable evaluation of the prospective South Basin area.
 This forms the keystone of a major integrated geological and geophysical study of the region.

-To complement this 3D data, where two successful wells have recently been drilled, CGG is about to acquire almost 10,000 km of long-offset 2D data, covering some of the blocks available in the 12th Licensing Round.
-This is being processed through an advanced broadband workflow to help define the full extent of existing and new plays and to understand the thickness variations in the sediment overburden for source rock and maturity analysis.
+To complement this 3D data, where two successful wells have recently been drilled, CGG has just acquired 9,795 km of long-offset 2D data, covering some of the blocks available in the 12th Licensing Round.
+This is being processed through an advanced broadband workflow to help define the full extent of existing and new plays, and to understand the thickness variations in the sediment overburden for source rock and maturity analysis.
 A subset of the 2D data over the offered license blocks will be available before the close of the 12th Round.

 Explore the GeoStore and see details of all CGG's multi-client data in this area.

-The objective was to improve the imaging of potential prospective structures at base salt level without compromising the shallower post-salt image quality.
-The 3D survey covers areas downdip and adjacent to recent pre-Aptian salt discoveries such as Ruche and Tortue, discovered in 2012 in the Dussafu Block, and Diaman, discovered in 2013 in the Diaba Block, as well as the Ivela and Boudji discooveries drilled this year using the 3D data.
+The objective of the 3D survey was to improve the imaging of potential prospective structures at base salt level without compromising the shallower post-salt image quality.
+This survey covers areas downdip and adjacent to recent pre-Aptian salt discoveries such as Ruche and Tortue, discovered in 2012 in the Dussafu Block, and Diaman, discovered in 2013 in the Diaba Block, as well as the Ivela and Boudji discooveries drilled this year using the 3D data.

 In addition to high-quality seismic data, a comprehensive, fully integrated geoscience package is available, including: